aregtech/areg-sdk/README.md

 ```
-This file is part of AREG SDK, the multi-tasking application development platform.
+This file is part of AREG SDK.
 Copyright (c) Aregtech, 2017-2021
 Contact: info[at]aregtech.com
 Website: https://www.aregtech.com